 - In 2013, they developed a land trust model for small landowners seeking to protect their property through conservation easements.

 - When the January 9, 2014, coal chemical leak into the Elk River poisoned water for 300,000 people in nine counties in WV, they were delivering clean water, providing hot meals, coordinating deliveries with other groups, and testing river water the next day.

 - In May 2015, they purchased their office building and dedicated it as the Judy Bonds Center for Appalachian Preservation.

-The work goes on as they fight for their home on two fronts in 2021:
+The work goes on as they fight for their home on two fronts: